adrian-cucuet/Project1-MindSoul/README.md

 - The site was deployed to GitHub pages and was created using GitPod.

-The live link can be found here - https://adrian-cucuet.github.io/project1/index.html
+The live link can be found here - [Mind & Soul](https://adrian-cucuet.github.io/project1/index.html)

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+- The icons used for social medial and benefits are from [FontAwesome](https://fontawesome.com/)
+- The text for the Home page and all the Meditation pages was taken from [HSE](https://www.hse.ie/eng/)
+- The icons used for social medial and benefits are from [FontAwesome](https://fontawesome.com/)
+- All the illustration are from [Storyset](https://storyset.com/people)
+- The videos are taken from various [YouTube](https://www.youtube.com/) channels as embedded videos.
 - [Favicon](https://favicon.io/favicon-generator/) used for creating icons for the website.

-### Content

-- The text for the Home page and all the Meditation pages was taken NHS website
-- The icons are taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The videos are taken from various YouTube channels as embedded videos.

 ## Other General Project Advice

+- Whenever I encounter difficulties, I went and checked for solutions on [W3Schools](https://www.w3schools.com/).